nationalarchives/tdr-grafana/README.md

 The ECS task definition pulls the latest version of the Grafana image.

+## Docker Container

+The docker container runs with the pre-defined `grafana` user.

+This user is part of the `root` group, but *does not* have root user permissions.

 ## Deployment

 There is a Jenkins job configured to deploy changes to the Grafana configuration: https://jenkins.tdr-management.nationalarchives.gov.uk/job/TDR%20Grafana%20Deploy/